egomobile/node-nats/README.md

   // connect to server
   await stan.connect();

-  // close connection, when
+  // close connection, when process exits
+  // --or-- exit process, when connection collapses
-  // process exists
+  //
-  stan.exitOnClose();
+  // this is very useful in Kubernetes PODs stan.exitOnClose();
 }